VintageWizard/booterizer/README.md

 installmethod: "ftp"
 ```

 The selections.yml retains the installmirror field from other branches, but it is not used.
 You do not need to change it.
+Instead, there is a currently working mirror linked in irix5.3.yml.
+You can edit irix5.3.yml to specify a different mirror if you prefer.

 This is the new hostname for your SGI post-installation
 ```